meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 ### Local LangGraph RAG Agent

-Our fouth notebook, `langgraph-rag-agent-local`, shows how to apply LangGraph to build advanced RAG agents using Llama 3 that run locally and reliably.
+Our fourth notebook, `langgraph-rag-agent-local`, shows how to apply LangGraph to build advanced RAG agents using Llama 3 that run locally and reliably.

 See this [video overview](https://www.youtube.com/watch?v=sgnrL7yo1TE) for more detail.